Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Driven dynamics to the miscible phase

-Concretely, at early times ($t \simeq 30$) there is no substantial difference between MF [Fig. \ref{Fig:Snapshots_2} (a)] and MB approaches [Fig. \ref{Fig:Snapshots_2} (d)].
-However, deeper in the evolution e.g. at $t \simeq 60$ [miscible phase] the bath density develops four dips [Fig. \ref{Fig:Snapshots_2} (e)] accompanied by humps in $\rho^{(1),B}$ at the same locations.
-These structures are absent within the MF framework where the medium density is instead rather smooth having a weakly deformed TF profile and the impurities show a weakly undulated flat profile [Fig. \ref{Fig:Snapshots_2} (b)].
-Indeed when correlations are present, the impurities are effectively trapped at the density dips developed in the bosonic bath [Fig. \ref{Fig:Snapshots_2} (e)].
+Concretely, in the MB approach [Fig. \ref{Fig:Density_1p4_0p6} (c), (d)] a smaller number of generated density dips and humps in $\rho^{(1),A}(x;t)$ and $\rho^{(1),B}(x;t)$ respectively is observed compared to the MF case \cite{Jenny,Hannes,Mista1}, see e.g. $\rho^{(1),B} (x;t)$ at $t\simeq 97$.
+Later on, the diffusive character of $\rho^{(1),B} (x;t)$ is more pronounced than within the MF treatment, compare for instance Fig. \ref{Fig:Density_1p4_0p6} (b) and (d) around $t\simeq 157$.
+When correlations are present, the impurities are effectively trapped at the density dips developed in the bosonic bath [Fig. \ref{Fig:Density_1p4_0p6} (d)].
 The medium thus provides an effective potential experienced by the impurities, and their density profile can be understood by resorting to the potential defined in Eq. \eqref{Effective_potential}.
-As shown in Fig. \ref{Fig:Effective_pot2}, the underlying $V_{\textrm{eff}}(x;t=60)$ features four deep wells, caused by the density profile of the medium.
-Inspecting the profile snapshots of the impurities [Fig. \ref{Fig:Snapshots_2} (e)] and the form of the effective potential [Fig. \ref{Fig:Effective_pot2}], one can infer that $\rho^{(1),B}(x;t=60)$ mainly resides in a superposition of the four lowest lying eigenstates, $E_1,\ldots E_4$ of $V_{\textrm{eff}}(x;t)$ \cite{Catastrophe}.
-At later time instants $\rho^{(1),B}(x;t=150)$ presents a diffusive behavior throughout the environment, with a small portion of its density lying outside of the cloud of the bath [Fig. \ref{Fig:Snapshots_2} (f)].
-The density of the latter resembles a distorted TF profile, in sharp contrast to the MF case [Fig. \ref{Fig:Snapshots_2} (c)], where $\rho^{(1),A}$ develops a three-dip structure which suggests a significantly more excited background than the MB case.
-The distorted TF profile then provides an effective potential for the impurities, which resembles a harmonic trap, as can be seen in the inset (b) of Fig. \ref{Fig:Effective_pot2} at later times $t=170$.
+As shown in Fig. \ref{Fig:Effective_pot2} (a), the underlying $V_{\textrm{eff}}(x;t=60)$ features four deep wells, caused by the density profile of the medium.
+Inspecting the density profile of the impurities [Fig. \ref{Fig:Density_1p4_0p6} (d)] and the form of the effective potential [Fig. \ref{Fig:Effective_pot2} (a)], one can infer that $\rho^{(1),B}(x;t=60)$ mainly resides in a superposition of the four lowest lying eigenstates, $E_1,\ldots E_4$ of $V_{\textrm{eff}}(x;t)$ \cite{Catastrophe}.
+At later time instants $\rho^{(1),B}(x;t=150)$ presents a diffusive behavior throughout the environment, with a small portion of its density lying outside of the cloud of the bath [Fig. \ref{Fig:Density_1p4_0p6} (d)].
+The density of the latter resembles a distorted TF profile, in sharp contrast to the MF case [Fig. \ref{Fig:Density_1p4_0p6} (a)], where $\rho^{(1),A}$ develops a three-dip structure which suggests a significantly more excited background than the MB case.
+The distorted TF profile then provides an effective potential for the impurities, which resembles a harmonic trap, as can be seen in Fig. \ref{Fig:Effective_pot2} (c) at later times $t=170$.
 The absence of any potential wells is a signature of the miscible character of the impurity-medium interactions.
-In that case a superposition of many excited states is needed in order to properly account for the density profiles similar to those displayed in Fig. \ref{Fig:Snapshots_2} (f) \cite{Theel,Mista3}.
+In that case a superposition of many excited states is needed in order to properly account for the density profiles similar to those displayed in Fig. \ref{Fig:Density_1p4_0p6} (d) \cite{Theel,Mista3}.